-STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2003- 2004 AND 2004-2005 ACADEMIC YEARS
+STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2005-2006 ACADEMIC YEAR

-UT scientists, Dr. Gibeaut, Dr. Gutierrez, and Ms. Hepner, worked with teachers Mr. Ron Wooten of Ball High School, Mr. William Slingerland of Port Aransas High School, and Mr. Kevin Tenison and Dr. Michelle Zacher of Port Isabel High School.
+UT scientists, Dr. Gibeaut and Ms. Hepner, worked with teachers Mr. Ron Wooten of Ball High School, Mr. William Slingerland of Port Aransas High School, and Dr. Michelle Zacher of Port Isabel High School.
 Mr. Wooten chose his Advanced Placement Environmental Science classes to participate in the program.
-Mr. Slingerland chose his Aquatic Sciences class (2004-2005) to participate in the program, although during the 2003-2004 academic year, the Aquatic Sciences class was not offered at Port Aransas High School.
-Mr. Slingerland therefore recruited his Math Models class to continue with the program during the academic year.
-Mr. Tenison's Advanced Placement Environmental Science class participated during the 2003-2004 academic year.
-Port Isabel High School biology teacher, Dr. Zacher, utilized her Advanced Placement Biology and General Biology classes during the 2004-2005 academic year.
-Approximately 70 students in the 9th, 10th, 11th, and 12th grades actively participated during this 2-year time frame.
+Mr. Slingerland chose his Aquatic Sciences class to participate in the program.
+Port Isabel High School biology teacher, Dr. Zacher, employed her Advanced Placement Biology and General Biology classes.
+Approximately 70 students in the 9th, 10th, 11th, and 12th grades actively participated during the year.

 The Bureau applied for and successfully acquired additional funding from the Meadows Foundation to expand the program to three schools in the Bay City region.
-Teacher training for staff from Van Vleck Middle School and Tidehaven Middle School was held in early March 2005.
+Teacher training for staff from Van Vleck and Tidehaven Middle Schools was held in early March 2005.
 The first field trips for both of these schools were held in late April 2005.
-This grant expands the Texas High School Coastal Monitoring Program not only to additional schools but to younger students.
-These students are making the same field measurements as the high school students, but they are visiting only one profile site per field trip.
-The additional funding from the Meadows Foundation will also support another school from the Bay City region.
-Bay City High School students will begin monitoring beaches during the 2005-2006 academic year.
+This grant expands the Texas High School Coastal Monitoring Program not only to additional schools but to younger students, who are making the same field measurements as the high school students, but who are visiting only one profile site per field trip.
+Bay City High School students began monitoring beaches in early 2006.
 Bay City area schools are monitoring the Matagorda Peninsula beach northeast of the mouth of the Colorado River.
-The Bureau has also proposed adding a seventh school to the Texas High School Coastal Monitoring Program.

-UT scientists visited each school at least twice.
+UT scientists visited each school at least once.
 The visits coincided with field trips.
 During and after field trips and during lectures, UT scientists discussed careers in science and university life with students.
 These visits by UT scientists served not only to enhance scientific instruction, but they also gave students insight into science as a career.

 During the field trips, students were divided into two or three teams, depending on the size of the class.
 One team measured the profile while the other team collected data on weather and waves and conducted a GPS survey of the shoreline and vegetation line.
 Team members had specific tasks, and students took turns performing them.
-After each team completed its tasks at the first location, the teams switched roles so that everyone would have an opportunity to conduct all measurements.
+After each team completed its tasks at the first location, the teams switched roles so that everyone had an opportunity to conduct all measurements.